What separates the winning companies from everyone else? Brand. If you ask Ryan Deiss, he’ll tell you it comes down to three things:

-So long story short we’re going be talking about branding, but maybe branding in a way that you’ve never seen it before and I hope that by the time we’re done, you agree with me that this is really about more than branding.
+So long story short we’re going to be talking about branding, but maybe branding in a way that you’ve never seen it before.
+I hope that by the time we’re done, you agree with me that this is really about more than branding.

 So let’s get this thing started.

 We’re going to start off by talking about character diamonds.
 Why is Apple loved more than Dell?
 What is it about Apple that makes people love Apple more than Dell?
 Now, I’m from Austin, Texas, I’m a resident, I went to school at the University of Texas at Austin.
 I was inspired to start my very first business from my college dorm room by Michael Dell because he had done the same thing literally in the dorm room across the street from where I was living at the time when I started my first company in 1999.
 So it pains me to say this, but that’s the reality, right?
 Apple is more loved than Dell.

 Similarly, how is Stan Lee able to beat DC Comics?

 Now, if you’re not a comic book nerd like I am go back into the 1960s right, DC Comics, they were the king.
 They were the King Kong of all comics.
 They had Superman, they had Batman and then kind of out of nowhere comes Marvel Comics and some of these amazing characters like Spiderman and X-Men and they really kind of took over the scene.
 How does that happen?
 What can we learn from that?